MPC561/Anycubic-Kobra-S1-Orcaslicer-Profiles/README.md

 <img width="533" height="463" alt="Bildschirmfoto 2025-10-13 um 11 05 28" src="https://github.com/user-attachments/assets/d71ba27d-18cd-4daa-847d-0aa1a7ac1752" />

+The printer profile: "New Startcode 2.0" has to be exclusively used with this enhanced nozzle wiper.

 In addition I introduced the hated and beloved "bubble".
 This "bubble" is created just before printing the purgeline.
 Means, the Nozzle extrudes so much material that the nozzle is surrounded by material.
 The material cools only a bit down and then the nozzle is lifted up in Z-direction.
 The old material which was not cleaned by the nozzle wiper should be kept in the extruded material included.
 The idea I overtook from the Sovol SV08 startcode where this is done and I loved it, as it cleaned the nozzle well.